Baseball hall-of-famer saved by heart from NFL player who died

 Reuland's mother was told the recipient was a 71-year-old man from Southern California.
 At a dinner honoring her son a few days before Christmas, some people told her about Carew.

-A little web searching about Carew's transplants persuaded her to get in touch with Carew's wife, the heart association reported.
+A little Web searching about Carew's transplants persuaded her to get in touch with Carew's wife, the heart association reported.

 They began a joint investigation and uncovered details that led them to conclude Carew and Reuland were connected through the organ donation.